 The dental nurse plays an important role in the organisation and management of the dental practice, assists the dentist in all aspects of patient treatment and plays a vital role in patient care.
 The main duties of a dental nurse include: infection prevention and control, chair-side assistance, preparation and maintenance of the dental surgery and patient care.

 This course gives you the skills and practical competence needed to work in a dental surgery.
 You will learn about the day-to-day running of a dental practice and acquire the qualifications for entry to the Dental Council Voluntary Register of Dental Nurses.

 Dental nurses are valuable members of the dental team.
 This is an auxiliary profession, supporting members of the dental team in the delivery of dental treatment.

 Skills required of students considering dental nursing include communication and organisation skills, the ability to use initiative, and ability and willingness to work closely with the dental team in providing support and assistance during the provision of dental treatment.
 The dental nurse may also be involved with the administration of the dental surgery.

 Yes, if you have an interest in working as part of a dental team in the delivery of oral healthcare.

-You will need to be able to develop good patient skills and be able to communicate effectively, while having a caring and understanding personality is an advantage.
+You will need to be able to develop good patient skills and be able to communicate effectively.
+Having a caring and understanding personality is an advantage.

-This two-year course is divided into practical and academic (modular) components.
-Both the formal academic teaching and your practical clinical experience are gained at the Dublin Dental University Hospital at Trinity College.
+This two-year course is divided into practical and academic components.
+Both academic teaching and practical clinical experience are gained at the Dublin Dental University Hospital (DDUH) at Trinity College.